How To Get Therapy UK For Mental Health

 Family-based therapies are intended to help repair or build strong relationships between family members.
 Sessions will typically involve you and your loved one(s) meeting with a qualified therapist.
 Your therapist can encourage and guide open and honest communication during sessions to help you address conflict, build skills, and strengthen relationships as a family.

-Individuals who are citizens of or lawfully settled in the UK can receive free therapy sessions through the National Health Service (NHS).
-To get connected with a therapist, you can either do a self-referral or ask your general practitioner (GP) for a referral.
+Individuals who are citizens of or lawfully settled in the UK can receive free NHS talking therapy services.
+To connect with an NHS services therapist, you can either self-refer or ask your general practitioner (GP) for a referral.
 How long it takes to be put in contact with a provider can depend on many factors, including your location, but the NHS aims to have 75% of people connected to a therapist for their first appointment within six weeks of referral and 95% within 18 weeks of referral.
+NHS mental health professionals may facilitate group sessions, hold traditional in-person sessions, or conduct online sessions.

 In addition, some employers offer free counselling and mental health care for their employees, and many universities do the same for students.
 There are also various charities and community interest companies based in the United Kingdom that offer certain types of low-cost or free talking therapies.